Vietnamese Cilantro

 Botanical name: Coriandrum sativum

-Popular in both Centre America and Southeast Asian cuisines, this type of cilantro is often thinner in stem and fader in green leaves.
-Rau mùi is often grown in winter in northern parts of Vietnam or in temperate zone like Dalat.
+Popular in both Central American and Southeast Asian cuisines, this variant of cilantro is often characterized by thinner stems and lighter green leaves.
+Rau mùi is predominantly cultivated in the cooler months in northern regions of Vietnam, as well as in temperate areas such as Đà Lạt.

 Photo: thuvienxanh.com